Skoger: History

 A part of Skoger was moved to Drammen on 1 January 1870.
 The rest of Skoger was incorporated into Drammen on 1 January 1964.
 This entailed a border adjustment by which Skoger became a part of Buskerud county.

+Name

+The municipality (originally the parish) is named after the village of Skoger (Skógar) since the Old Skoger Church was built there.
+The name is derived from the plural form of skógr which means "woodland" or "forest".
+Prior to 1889, the name was spelled Skouger.